MooersLab/multipleFileTransfer/README.md

 This script eases this task.

 The bash script `mcopy.sh` above does not require the repeated entry of your password after each file is transferred.
-It uses the Unix program sshpass to pass your password to the program scp.
+It uses the Unix program sshpass to pass your password to the program *scp*.
 The script does the file transfers sequentially.

 The script loops over a list of files.